 Since deep closers generally don't do well on this main track, and inside posts and rail-skimming trips are usually not an advantage, the two prevailing track biases on Gulfstream Park's main track are, 1) Gulfstream's dirt track favors horses with speed and tactical speed, and; 2) Gulfstream one-turn dirt races favor outside paths, while Gulfstream two-turn races favor inside posts - except for, perhaps, the far inside rail post.

 Now let's move to the grass, where a large part of the action takes place each winter at Gulfstream.
 Like many turf courses, the Gulfstream turf usually favors horses with good turn-of-foot acceleration in the stretch.
-Much moreso than elsewhere, however, it is difficult to go wire-to-wire on the Gulfstream turf course, and Gulfstream's turf course is definitely not friendly to early speed horses of any kind.
-Through the last couple years, the Gulftsream grass course has became one of the most difficult courses in the country on which to win going wire-to-wire.
+Much more-so than elsewhere, however, it is difficult to go wire-to-wire on the Gulfstream turf course, and Gulfstream's turf course is definitely not friendly to early speed horses of any kind.
+Through the last few years, the Gulftsream grass course has became one of the most difficult courses in the country on which to win going wire-to-wire in routes.

-If you must bet a Gulfstream turf front-runner, try to make sure 1) The horse is the lone speed in the race, preferably from an inside post, 2) The horse has a solid class edge on the rest of the field, and 3) Look and see if the turf rails are moved out from the hedge.
+If you must bet a Gulfstream turf front-runner, try to make sure 1) The horse is the lone speed in the race, preferably from an inside post, 2) The turf rails are moved out from the hedge a considerable distance (outer turf course).
 The further out the turf rails are, the more advantage there may be for front-runners.
-Turf rails are always publicly announced everyday.
+Turf rails are always publicly announced before every racing day.

 The position of the turf rails on the Gulfstream grass course, which has been divided into inner and outer turf courses to help the condition of the course stay good throughout the long meet, is key for the chances of an early speed grass horse.
 Since they are always moving the turf rail around, always be aware of where the turf rail is before you consider a front-runner's chances on turf.